somhi/PCXT_DeMiSTify/README.md

 * `pcxt_pcxt31.rom`: This ROM already has the XTIDE BIOS embedded at address F000h. ([Source Code](https://github.com/virtualxt/pcxtbios))
 * `pcxt_micro8088.rom`: This ROM already has the XTIDE BIOS embedded at address F000h. ([Source Code](https://github.com/skiselev/8088_bios))
 * `ide_xtl.rom`: This ROM corresponds to the XTIDE BIOS, it must be maintained for some scripts to work, it can also be upgraded to a newer version. ([Source Code](https://www.xtideuniversalbios.org/))

+Note: Not all ROMs work with MDA video: (Yuko ST and pcxt31 works), (Tandy, micro8088, IBM5160, full XTIDE BIOS do not work).

 ## Mounting the disk image